The Festival Choir: Nelson Mass

 Additional Content

-Austrian composer Joseph Haydn wrote this work at a time when his homeland was at war with France.
-Napoleon won battle after battle, but in August 1798 Napoleon suffered a decisive defeat at the Battle of the Nile.
+The Austrian composer Joseph Haydn wrote the work at a time when his homeland was at war with France.
+Napoleon won battle after battle, but in August 1798 he suffered a decisive defeat at the Battle of the Nile.
 The victor was Horatio Nelson, and the work thus became popularly known as the Nelson Mass.
-A small glimmer of hope in Austria's hopelessness.
+A small hope in the hopelessness Austria felt.

 Performers: